zerosonesfun/wp-bluesky-autopost-per-author/README.md

 4. **Upload Image (if available)**: If an Open Graph image is found, upload it to Bluesky.
 5. **Prepare Post Data**: Prepare the data for posting, including text and embed (if image is uploaded).
 6. **Post to Bluesky**: Attempt to post the data to Bluesky.
+7. **Token Handling**: If the token is expired, the refresh token is used.
+If the refresh token is also expired, re-authentication is performed.

 ### 4. Retry Mechanism